kbordon/csharp-week1-code-review/README.md

 ## Description

-_This is an application uses object-oriented C# to store a user's contacts.
+_This is an that application uses object-oriented C# to store a user's contacts.
 The user can enter in a single contact, which will store this in a list.
 They can also choose to see a specific contact, search for contacts matching a search keyword, remove a contact, or clear their entire list of contacts.
 The data is stored and accessed through unique classes, and static lists._

 ## Specifications